 - 1. Map reads to reference: This step aligns the reads contained in the FASTQ files to map to a reference genome contained in the FASTA file.
 This step ensures that the data can be placed in context. - 2.
-Calculate data metrics: This step produces a statistical summary of the data quality and the pipeline data analysis quality. - 3.
-Remove or mark duplicates: This step detects reads indicative that the same DNA molecules were sequenced several times.
-These duplicates are not informative and should not be counted as additional evidence. - 4. (optional) Indel realignment: This step performs a local realignment around indels.
-This step is necessary as reads mapped on the edges of indels often get mapped with mismatching bases that are mapping artifacts.
-However, when using haplotype based callers such as Haplotyper or DNAscope, this step is not required, as the variant caller performs a local reassembly that provides most of the accuracy increase that results from Indel Realignment. - 5.
-Base quality score recalibration (BQSR): This step modifies the quality scores assigned to individual read bases of the sequence read data.
-This action removes experimental biases caused by the sequencing methodology. - 6.
+Calculate data metrics: This step produces a statistical summary of the data quality and the pipeline data analysis quality. - Remove or mark duplicates: This step detects reads indicative that the same DNA molecules were sequenced several times.
+These duplicates are not informative and should not be counted as additional evidence. - 4.
+(Optional) Base quality score recalibration (BQSR): This step modifies the quality scores assigned to individual read bases of the sequence read data.
+This action removes experimental biases caused by the sequencing methodology. - 5.
 Variant calling: This step identifies the sites where your data displays variation relative to the reference genome, and calculates genotypes for each sample at that site.